 The CDROM-based Program is open only to applicants on sea duty or at remote duty stations with no internet access.
 If you have internet access please apply to the Web-Enabled Program.

-The CDROM-based Program is offered to eligible naval officers and civilians located throughout the world.
-Eligibility requirements are: All O-3 to O-6 Navy Officers, Active and Reserve, and DON civilians in the grade of GS-11 or above.
-Officers of other services, including USMC, are eligible for the Web-Enabled Program.
+The CDROM-based Program is offered to eligible sea service officers and civilians located throughout the world.
+Eligibility requirements are: All O-3 to O-6 Navy, Marine, and Coast Guard Officers, Active and Reserve, and DON civilians in the grade of GS-11 or above.
+Officers of other services are eligible for the Web-Enabled Program.
 The CDROM-based Program is derived from and closely parallels the College of Naval Command and Staff curriculum and the Fleet Seminar Program.
 The program is designed to be completed in 12 months or less and is accredited for award of a CDE Command and Staff diploma, JPME Phase I credit, and a JS7 additional qualification designation.
-The courses are fully accredited for up to a total of 4 graduate credits, which may be accepted by many civilian university academic programs.
 Although the program is self-paced, a request for enrollment constitutes the commitment on the part of the student of an average of four to six hours each week.
 Failure to make steady progress will result in disenrollment from the program.
 In order to be eligible for the College’s June graduation, students must complete all requirements by 30 April in the year they wish to be listed in the graduation literature.

 The CDROM-based Program consists of three core courses.